landonconover/Proportional-Grids/README.md

 ## What’s included

 Examples of 6 different grid configurations including blocked, nested, and one with smaller gutters (just by adding a single class to `.grid-wrap`).
-Sass files are provided which makes it far easier to compile your grid by including one mixin per break point and then repeating each one in `ie.scss`.
+Sass files are provided which makes it far easier to compile your grid by including one mixin per breakpoint and then repeating each one in `ie.scss`.